-1. Impediments which prevent the obligee/creditor to pursue his/her or its rights in court are taken into account by all legal systems analysed here; the UN Limitation Convention (Art.
-21) as well as the European Principles Draft (Art.
-17:108) contain similar rules.
-They are based on the basic policy notion that the obligee/creditor must have had a chance to have pursued his rights (supra Art.
-2, 3 comments I. 4. c) and II.
-1.) before he can be deprived of them by a lapse of time.
-Practical examples are war or natural disasters preventing the obligee/creditor to reach a competent court and other cases of force majeure preventing the pursuance of a right and to effect at least suspension of the limitation period.
-The impediment must have been beyond the obligee's/creditor's control; imprisonment, therefore, is an impediment suspending the limitation period only in cases where it could not have been avoided such as being taken prisoner of war, while a criminal could not invoke this provision.
+Impediments which prevent the obligee to pursue its rights in court are taken into account by all legal systems; the UN Limitation Convention (Art.
+21) contain similar rules.
+They are based on the basic policy notion that the obligee must have had a chance to have pursued its rights before it can be deprived of them by a lapse of time.
+Practical examples are war or natural disasters preventing the obligee to reach a competent court and other cases of force majeure preventing the pursuance of a right and to effect at least a suspension of the limitation period.
+The impediment must have been beyond the obligee's control; imprisonment, therefore, is an impediment suspending the limitation period only in cases where it could not have been avoided such as being taken prisoner of war, while a convicted criminal could not invoke this provision.

-A has prepared a complaint against B, an engineering firm, for asserted professional malpractice of B's employees.
-The limitation period would run out on December 1 of the year X, and A's lawyer has completed his writ of complaint on November 25, X, intending to file it by express mail or in person with the clerk of the competent court.
+1. A has prepared a complaint against B, an engineering firm, for asserted professional malpractice of B's employees.
+The period of limitation would run out on December 1 of the year X, and A's lawyer has completed his writ of complaint on November 25, X, intending to file it by express mail or in person with the clerk of the competent court.
 On November 24, X, terrorists attack A's country with biological weapons of mass destruction, causing all traffic, mail service and other social services to be stopped completely.
 This interruption of all means of communication, amounting to force majeure, prevents timely commencement of A's action by filing a complaint, but the period of limitation ceases to run and will not expire one year after some means of communication have been restored in A's country.